 Search Results

-70 résultats trouvés avec une recherche vide
+72 résultats trouvés avec une recherche vide

-- AD Endurance Test | Gsd League of GB
+- Contact information | Gsd League of GB

 - SV/WUSV | Gsd League of GB

-HOME MEMBERSHIP Latest news Latest news GSDL Review 2023 Committee Contact information GSD League magazine Downloads MEMBERSHIP BRG Events Junior Handling GSDL Health Certificate BRG Gold Medal Winners 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Gold medal points system BRG Gold Medal Winners 2022 GSDL Regional Event 2022 Results GSDL WDG Downloads Downloads Downloads CHARACTER ASSESSMENT CHARACTER ASSESSMENT CHARACTER ASSESSMENT MEMBERSHIP MEMBERSHIP MEMBERSHIP MEMBERSHIP HEALTH List of Vets HD/ED DNA LUW explained COMPANION Play biting Heatstroke Tolerance to touch Toilet training Crate training Adolescence COMPANION SV/WUSV Communications SV breed standard SV & WUSV Information WUSV Sieger Show Lerma 2023 QUALIFICATIONS AD Endurance Test SV Regional Groups SV/WUSV AGILITY LINKS Event List Search Results WUSV - Union mondiale des clubs de berger allemand HOME MEMBERSHIP Latest news Latest news GSDL Review 2023 Committee Contact information GSD League magazine Downloads MEMBERSHIP BRG Events Junior Handling GSDL Health Certificate BRG Gold Medal Winners 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Gold medal points system BRG Gold Medal Winners 2022 GSDL Regional Event 2022 Results GSDL WDG Downloads Downloads Downloads CHARACTER ASSESSMENT CHARACTER ASSESSMENT CHARACTER ASSESSMENT MEMBERSHIP MEMBERSHIP MEMBERSHIP MEMBERSHIP HEALTH List of Vets HD/ED DNA LUW explained COMPANION Play biting Heatstroke Tolerance to touch Toilet training Crate training Adolescence COMPANION SV/WUSV Communications SV breed standard SV & WUSV Information WUSV Sieger Show Lerma 2023 QUALIFICATIONS AD Endurance Test SV Regional Groups SV/WUSV AGILITY LINKS Event List Search Results Partout dans le monde, près d’un demi-million d’amis et amoureux de la race Berger Allemand se sont regroupés à l’échelle internationale via les clubs de Berger Allemand de leur pays. etc....
+HOME MEMBERSHIP Latest news Latest news GSDL Review 2023 Committee Contact information GSD League magazine Downloads MEMBERSHIP BRG Events Junior Handling GSDL Health Certificate BRG Gold Medal Winners 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Gold medal points system BRG Gold Medal Winners 2022 GSDL WDG Downloads Downloads Downloads CHARACTER ASSESSMENT CHARACTER ASSESSMENT CHARACTER ASSESSMENT MEMBERSHIP MEMBERSHIP MEMBERSHIP MEMBERSHIP HEALTH List of Vets HD/ED DNA LUW explained COMPANION Play biting Heatstroke Tolerance to touch Toilet training Crate training Adolescence COMPANION SV/WUSV Communications SV breed standard SV & WUSV Information WUSV Sieger Show Lerma 2023 QUALIFICATIONS AD Endurance Test SV Regional Groups SV/WUSV AGILITY LINKS Event List Search Results WUSV - Union mondiale des clubs de berger allemand HOME MEMBERSHIP Latest news Latest news GSDL Review 2023 Committee Contact information GSD League magazine Downloads MEMBERSHIP BRG Events Junior Handling GSDL Health Certificate BRG Gold Medal Winners 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Top Dogs 2022 BRG Gold medal points system BRG Gold Medal Winners 2022 GSDL WDG Downloads Downloads Downloads CHARACTER ASSESSMENT CHARACTER ASSESSMENT CHARACTER ASSESSMENT MEMBERSHIP MEMBERSHIP MEMBERSHIP MEMBERSHIP HEALTH List of Vets HD/ED DNA LUW explained COMPANION Play biting Heatstroke Tolerance to touch Toilet training Crate training Adolescence COMPANION SV/WUSV Communications SV breed standard SV & WUSV Information WUSV Sieger Show Lerma 2023 QUALIFICATIONS AD Endurance Test SV Regional Groups SV/WUSV AGILITY LINKS Event List Search Results Partout dans le monde, près d’un demi-million d’amis et amoureux de la race Berger Allemand se sont regroupés à l’échelle internationale via les clubs de Berger Allemand de leur pays. etc....
 Cliquez sur l'image pour visiter le site Web de la WUSV SV - Verein fur Deutsche Schäferhunde En ce qui concerne la popularité de toutes les races de chiens existantes, le berger allemand occupe une place de leader incontestée dans le monde entier.
 Le berger allemand est élevé systématiquement depuis 1899.
 L'idée du fondateur de l'Association des bergers allemands, Max von Stephanitz, de développer un chien capable, sûr et d'humeur égale est devenue une formule internationale pour réussir à quatre pattes. etc....
 Cliquez sur l'image pour visiter le site SV Ligue des chiens de berger allemand de Grande-Bretagne

 - Adolescence | Gsd League of GB